Yakima SkyBox 16 Carbonite

 See the Yakima SkyBox 16 Carbonite

 Yakima has been a leader in the cargo roof box game for some time, and their core and arguably most versatile product is the SkyBox Carbonite.
-We’ve had the 16-cubic-foot-capacity model on the top of our vehicle for over a year now and have found it to be endlessly useful.
+We’ve had the 16-cubic-foot model on the top of our vehicle for a few years now and have found it to be endlessly useful.
 It has hauled everything from firewood and camping gear to skis and snowboards and performed nearly flawlessly throughout.
-Below we break down the SkyBox 16 Carbonite’s gear capacity and interior space, dimensions and weight, weather resistance, aerodynamics, durability, and more.
+Below we break down our experiences with the SkyBox 16.
+To see how it stacks up to the competition, see our article on the best rooftop cargo boxes.

 There are a wide range of cargo box designs and shapes on the market, but we’ve found the Yakima SkyBox 16 Carbonite hits the sweet spot in gear capacity for all-season use.
 Its manageable size fits on most vehicles, and our model has accommodated bulky camping gear for a family of four, including a large tent, sleeping pads, sleeping bags, and a stove (plus a kid’s Strider bike).
 It required some strategic packing, but it stores an impressive amount (especially with items that are soft-sided and compressible).
 And for winter-time use, the box easily swallows snowboards and skis.
 Yakima lists the maximum length at 185 centimeters, but I can confirm it was just long enough for a couple pairs of 182-centimeter all-mountain skis plus a snowboard.
 It's worth noting for those with larger vehicles and a need to haul even more gear, Yakima offers the SkyBox in larger 18- and 21-cubic-foot capacities (Switchback’s founder picked up a SkyBox 21 for a big family move).